kubernetes/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**

-  Yes.
+  Yes, by disabling it in the CSI driver deployment:
+  `CSIDriver.StorageCapacity=false` causes kube-scheduler to ignore storage capacity for the driver.
+In addition, external-provisioner can be deployed so that it does not publish capacity information (`--enable-capacity=false`).

-  In Kubernetes 1.19 and 1.20, registration of the `CSIStorageCapacity` type was controlled by the feature gate.
+  Downgrading to a previous Kubernetes release may also disable the feature or allow disabling it via a feature gate: In Kubernetes 1.19 and 1.20, registration of the `CSIStorageCapacity` type was controlled by the feature gate.
 In 1.21, the type will always be enabled in the v1beta1 API group.
+In 1.24, the type is always enabled in the v1 API unconditionally.

   Depending on the combination of Kubernetes release and feature gate, the type will be disabled.
 However, any existing objects will still remain in the etcd database, they just won't be visible.